googlefonts/science-gothic/documentation/compiling_fonts.md

 # FontLab > UFO+Designspace+FontMake workflow:

-This is how the original Science Gothic team did it.
+This is how we get from FontLab VFC files to final variable TTFs.
 If you are working directly with UFO as the masters, instead of a FontLab file, you will skip to near the end of this process (and there is nothing much special about it).

 We use a FontLab script, which is here in the repo.
 It is assumed you have these installed and know how to run scripts from FontLab.